miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

 A good hash function tends to produce unequal hash codes for unequal instances.
 Luckily it’s not too hard to achieve a fair approximation.
 Here is a simple recipe:
 1. Declare an int variable named result, and initialize it to the hash code c for the first significant field in your object, as computed in step 2.a.
 (Recall from Item 10 that a significant field is a field that affects equals comparisons.)
-2. For every remaining significant field f in your object, do the following: a.
+2. For every remaining significant field f in your object, do the following:
+- a.
 Compute an int hash code c for the field:
-i.
-If the field is of a primitive type, compute Type.hashCode(f), where Type is the boxed primitive class corresponding to f’ s type. ii.
+   - i.
+If the field is of a primitive type, compute Type.hashCode(f), where Type is the boxed primitive class corresponding to f’ s type.
+   - ii.
 If the field is an object reference and this class’s equals method compares the field by recursively invoking equals, recursively invoke hashCode on the field.
 If a more complex comparison is required, compute a “canonical representation” for this field and invoke hashCode on the canonical representation.
-If the value of the field is null, use 0 (or some other constant, but 0 is traditional). iii.
+If the value of the field is null, use 0 (or some other constant, but 0 is traditional).
+   - iii.
 If the field is an array, treat it as if each significant element were a separate field.
-That is, compute a hash code for each significant element by applying these rules recursively, and combine the values per step 2.b.
+That is, compute a hash code for each significant element by applying these rules recursively, and combine the values per step
+- b.
 If the array has no significant elements, use a constant, preferably not 0.
 If all elements are significant, use Arrays.hashCode.
 b.
-Combine the hash code c computed in step 2.a into result as follows: result = 31 * result + c;
+Combine the hash code c computed in step 2.a into result as follows: `result = 31 * result + c;`
 3. Return result.

 The Objects class has a static method that takes an arbitrary number of objects and returns a hash code for them.
-This method, named hash, lets you write one-line hashCode methods whose quality is comparable to those written accord- ing to the recipe in this item.
+This method, named hash, lets you write one-line hashCode methods whose quality is comparable to those written according to the recipe in this item.
 Unfortunately, they run more slowly because they entail array creation to pass a variable number of arguments, as well as boxing and unboxing if any of the arguments are of primitive type.
 This style of hash function is recommended for use only in situations where performance is not critical.
 Here is a hash function for PhoneNumber written using this technique:
 ```Java
 // One-line hashCode method - mediocre performance
 @Override